Variational Nested Dropout: Experiments

-\textbf{Results.} The results are presented in Figs.~\ref{fig:cifar10} and \ref{fig:tinynet}.
+The results are presented in Figs.~\ref{fig:cifar10} and \ref{fig:tinynet}.
 First, looking at performance versus width, $\mr{BN}^3$ exhibits the well-behaved property of sub-networks, where the performance increases (accuracy and AUPR increase, ECE decreases) or is stable as the width increases.
-This demonstrates that the variational ordering unit successfully orders the information in each layer.
+This demonstrates that the variational ordering unit successfully orders the information within each layer.

 Despite learning nested sub-networks, in general, $\mr{BN}^3$ has similar performance as IBNN (which separately learns sub-networks) for all models and datasets, with the following exceptions.
 For MobileNetV2 on both datasets, $\mr{BN}^3$ outperforms IBNN in all metrics, as IBNN fails to perform well in prediction and uncertainty (outperformed by $\mr{FN}^3$ too).
 For VGG11 on both datasets, IBNN tends to have lower ECE with smaller widths, showing its advantage in providing uncertainty for small and simple models.
 However, IBNN has larger ECE when the model size is large, e.g., $\mr{BN}^3$ has lower ECE than IBNN with the ResNeXt model.
-Finally, $\mr{BN}^3$ outperforms IBNN by a large margin for ResNeXt on Tiny ImageNet, which we attribute to its ability to prune the complex architecture via learning ordered structures (Sec.~\ref{sec:vou}) and the ordered $\ell$-0 regularization effect (Sec.~\ref{approx}), which are absent in IBNN.

-Comparing the two nested models, $\mr{BN}^3$ outperforms $\mr{FN}^3$ in all metrics, which shows the advantage of learning the nested dropout rate for each node. \CUT{ } \CUT{ }
+Finally, $\mr{BN}^3$ outperforms IBNN by a large margin for ResNeXt on Tiny ImageNet, which we attribute to its ability to prune the complex architecture via learning ordered structures (Section~\ref{sec:vou}) and the ordered $\ell$-0 regularization effect (Section~\ref{approx}), which are absent in IBNN.
+Comparing the two nested models, $\mr{BN}^3$ outperforms $\mr{FN}^3$ in all metrics, which shows the advantage of learning the nested dropout rate for each node.
+The temperature scaling method (\FNNN-TS) improves calibration under few settings, but is not scalable when the number of sub-networks is large.